ApolloNet/amazing-mazes/README.md

 Each event will be attached to a cell.
 It is used for different purposes.
 It is defined like this:

 `r` (int): Row of the cell the event will be attached to.
-We start counting at zero, it is real computer programming here ;-)

 `c` (int): Column of the cell will be attached to.
 Starts at zero too.

+For rows and columns, we start counting at zero.
+It is real computer programming here ;-)

 `name` (string): One of these: